Syncroness-Inc/qt_device_creation/README.md

 - https://github.com/microsoft/vscode/issues/3998
 - https://github.com/Microsoft/vscode/issues/61393

-Don't open this directory within VSCode until resolved.
+Don't open this directory within VSCode after your linux kernel has been built or until these issues have been closed.

 # Prerequisites
 Install docker for your system.
-Instructions can be found here: https://duckduckgo.com/?q=docker+linux+install&t=canonical&atb=v216-1
+Instructions can be found here: https://duckduckgo.com/?q=docker+linux+install&t=canonical&atb=v216-1.

-We use docker to ensure that the tools used to compile our Linux Kernel remain the same between builds.
+We use docker to ensure that the tools used to compile our linux kernel remain the same between builds.

 # Steps to create an image and cross platform tools